Application of the Lagrange mesh method in continuum-discretized coupled-channels calculations: Introduction

+EL represents the incident energy of the projectile in the laboratory system.
+The CDCC results calculated with the bin method are regarded as the benchmark for comparison.
+Various and detailed calculations will be made for $^6$Li induced reactions.
+The coupling effects of the continuum states with high orbital angular momentum and closed channels will be discussed.
+It will be also shown that the combination of the Lagrange-mesh method and the Numerov algorithm can provide a suitable and efficient representation for the continuum states of a two-body system and a quick calculation for CDCC equations.

 The paper is organized as follows.
-We briefly present the formalisms of CDCC, momentum bin method, Lagrange mesh method and breakup cross section calculation in \sref{sec-form}.
-Comparison between the CDCC with different discretization methods for the three reactions are provided in \sref{sec-RLLM} to show the efficiency and accuracy of Lagrange mesh method.
-The summary and conclusion are presented in \sref{sec-conc} eventually.
+We briefly present the formalisms of CDCC, bin method, Lagrange-mesh method, elastic scattering and breakup calculation in Sec. \ref{sec-form}.
+A benchmark calculation of the reaction $d$+$^{58}$Ni at EL=80.0 MeV is given in Sec. \ref{sec-benchmark}.
+The applications of the Lagrange-mesh method to $^6$Li induced reactions and related discussions are presented in Sec. \ref{sec-appl}.
+The summary and conclusion are given in Sec. \ref{sec-conc} eventually.